Are Electric Scooters in Cleveland Dangerous?

 What Makes KNR Special?

 You should be able to heal without the stress and anxiety of a problematic Insurance or litigation process.
 Get the legal help you need and the compensation you deserve.
-After being hit while riding your bike, contact the dedicated Cleveland lawyers at Kisling, Nestico & Redick.
+After being hit while riding your bike, contact the dedicated Cleveland personal injury lawyers at Kisling, Nestico & Redick.
 We’ll explain the law, your options, and how to recover the max.

 The Ohio Revised Code ORC §2305.10 States that bicycle accident claims must be filed before the two-year statute of limitations expires.